linuxacademy/content-comptia-casp/docs/risk-management/topics_outline.md

 ### Secure Software Onboarding

 Virtually all developer organizations utilize third-party applications and install them from cloud based repositories.
-In addition to applications, developers within an enterprise utilize third-party vendor provided toolkits, frameworks and libraries that speed the task of software development.
+In addition to applications, developers within an enterprise utilize third-party vendor provided toolkits, frameworks, and libraries that speed the task of software development.
 Last but not least is the increased use of third-party open source tooling and libraries that are downloaded from repositories maintained by the open source project maintainer.

 In all cases when software in binary or source code form is brought inside a corporate network, or developer sandbox environment, that code is then fused and deployed with internal applications and systems.
 The following are key parts of an ESA and ERM.